 Posterior dislocations are often caused when a person suffers an electric shock or a seizure.
 They are also caused if there is a strength imbalance in the rotator cuff muscles.
-Posterior or backward dislocations, at times can be missed by doctors in an elderly person or a person in coma.
+Posterior or backward dislocations, at times, can be missed by doctors in an elderly person or a person in a coma.

 Inferior or downward dislocations

 Inferior or downward dislocations are rare and make up only 1% of all shoulder dislocations.
-Inferior or downward dislocations occur if the humeral head gets pushed up against the acromion, caused due the excessive abduction of the arm.
+Inferior or downward dislocations occur if the humeral head gets pushed up against the acromion, caused due to the excessive abduction of the arm.
 Inferior or downward dislocations cause a number of complications as such dislocation damages many vascular and neurological structures, tendons and ligaments.

 Shoulder dislocation symptoms

-The most obvious symptom of a shoulder dislocation is acute pain that originates in the shoulder and spreads to surrounding areas like the back, arm, chest and neck.
+The most obvious symptom of a shoulder dislocation is acute pain that originates in the shoulder and spreads to surrounding areas like the back, arm, chest, and neck.
 The arm cannot be moved from its position.

 A visible distortion of the shoulder is seen and numbness in the affected arm is another symptom of shoulder dislocation.
 While all shoulder dislocations have no palpable bone in the shoulder area, some dislocations can make the shoulder look boxy.

 Apart from the actual shoulder dislocation injury, one can experience certain complications as well, depending on the extent of the impact one faces in the car accident.

 - A fracture in the humeral head is a commonly found complication and is associated with about 25% of shoulder dislocations.